SlimeVR/SlimeVR-Docs-Site/server-setup/body-config.md

 All this configuration can be done from SteamVR dashboard or in VRChat (in front of a mirror).
 All measurements are in centimeters.
 Press `+` or `-` to change lengths by 1 cm.
 Pressing **Reset** will change the value to a default based on the HMDs current height.

-MAKE SURE YOU HAVE PROPER MOUNTING BEFORE DOING THIS AS THIS WILL CHANGE YOUR RESULTS.

-Make sure your SlimeVR server is up-to-date (update with installer) so you have the same body proportions names listed below.

-Make sure to follow this order (configure head first and feet last)
+Make sure you have proper mounting before doing this as it will influence your results: [mounting page](putting-on-trackers.md):

+You can use a mirror in VRChat to see your trackers' positions.
+However, compare SteamVR tracker position to IRL joint's position, not your VRChat avatar's joints positions.

+Alternatively, you can use the [SlimeVR Overlay](https://github.com/SlimeVR/SlimeVR-Rust#installation) in SteamVR to visualize your bones.

+Make sure to adjust the values from the top-down.

-##### Head offset (8-12)
+##### Head shift (8-12)
 {:.no_toc}

 Shake your head left to right as if you’re disagreeing.
 Adjust your head offset until any movement is negligible.
 All trackers should stay in place.